 Our non-accredited training is tailored to your individual and group requirements and developed collaboratively with you to address your needs.

 Advocacy Training ManagerCaroline manages the Training and Assessing Centre and delivers advocacy training and assessing for the City & Guilds qualification, as well as delivering bespoke professional development courses.
 Caroline has been an advocate since 2007, working with vulnerable adults and providing Care Act Advocacy.
-Gaining her Qualification in Advocacy in 2010, Caroline is also a qualified assessor.
+Gaining her Qualification in Advocacy in 2010, Caroline is also a qualified assessor and Internal Quality Assurer.
 Caroline’s excellent quality training and assessing receives consistently positive feedback with learners commenting on her approachable style and expertise.
 Learners frequently praise Caroline’s ability to tailor her support to their individual needs.
-Caroline is currently a nominee for the City & Guilds Medal of Excellence award.
+Caroline was nominated for the City & Guilds Medal of Excellence award.

 Advocacy Training AdministratorLisa worked as an Administrator in a training environment for nine years and prior to that supported vulnerable people back into employment as a Job Search Facilitator.
 Lisa started working as a Support Advocate for seAp in 2013, as a first point of contact for clients looking for support in relation to health and social care issues, community advocacy and statutory services, as well as referrals made by professionals.
 Lisa achieved the City & Guilds Introduction to Advocacy Level 2 Award in 2014 and will be working towards becoming an Assessor.
 In her role as Advocacy Training Administrator, Lisa is eager to help encourage others to never stop learning.